 The second major effect of hypertension is kidney failure.
 When high blood pressure is present, it can damage the kidneys.
 As kidney damage progresses, the patient may begin to experience kidney failure – a condition that is potentially fatal if treatment is not sought quickly.
 The kidneys are the body’s filtration system, and without them, the rest of the body cannot function.

 The third effect of hypertension is to do with the heart.
-If left untreated cardiac arrest can result.
+If it is left untreated, cardiac arrest can result.
 When this happens, the heart will suffer too much damage to function properly.
 This leads to cardiac failure, which is fatal.
 Coronary heart disease, heart attack, stroke, and death can also occur when hypertension goes untreated.

 The fourth effect of hypertension is mental deterioration.
 Some of the cognitive and emotional effects of hypertension can be devastating to the individual.
 Depression, irritability, lack of concentration, and other physical and mental conditions can be caused by hypertension.
 The emotional toll can be particularly harsh for women, who are more often the victims of heart attack and stroke due to hypertension.
 Women often endure years of physical pain as a result of their hypertension.
 The mental torture can be just as difficult, and in some cases, more damaging.